simp/pupmod-simp-simp_bolt/README.md

 Bolt is an open source task runner developed by Puppet that permits automation on an as-needed basis.
-This means that all actions are initiated from the Bolt server, eliminating reliance upon remote agent software for task execution.
+This means that all actions are initiated from the Bolt controller, eliminating reliance upon remote agent software for task execution.
-More complex tasks can be implemented using Puppet modules, which does require the installation of an agent for executions, but all tasks are still initiated from the Bolt server.
+More complex tasks can be implemented using Puppet modules, which does require the installation of an agent for executions, but all tasks are still initiated from the Bolt controller.

 See [REFERENCE.md](REFERENCE.md) for more details.